TZstatsADS/fall2019-proj1--KanyanChen/README.md

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: EDA: sentimental words in lyrics
 + This project is conducted by Kanyan Chen

 + Project summary: Analyze the amount, frequency, and positive/negative of sentimental words in lyrics.